pattern-lab/patternlab-node/packages/docs/src/docs/data-listitems.md

 ---

-title: Creating Lists with Pattern Lab's Default `listItems` Variable | Pattern Lab
+title: Creating Lists with Pattern Lab's Default `listItems` Variable
-heading: Creating Lists with Pattern Lab's Default `listItems` Variable
+tags:
+  - docs
 ---

 Many more complicated patterns may include lists of objects.
 For example, comments or headlines.
 The PHP and Node versions of Pattern Lab come with a simple way to fill out these lists with dynamic data so that you can quickly stub them out.
 The list data can be found in `./source/_data/listitems.json` and is accessed in patterns using the `listItems` key.
 Lists are randomized each time the Pattern Lab website is generated.